 Annual Regional Training: Laure Moghaizel

-The project will be implemented in two phases:
+The project was implemented in two phases:

 Phase I: General Training

 In December 2020, we opened the call for applications and received around 400 applications from Lebanon and different countries in the Arab region.
 In collaboration with the Arab Institute for Human Rights, we selected 120 applicants to participate in phase I of the training.
 55 participants were selected from Lebanon and 65 participants were selected from Palestine, Sudan, Jordan, Mauritania, Syria, Libya, Saudi Arabia, United Arab Emirates, Tunisia, Morocco, Egypt, Iraq, Algeria, and Yemen.

 An opening ceremony was held online on February 27, 2021, via Webex.
 The ceremony included Dr. Michel Mawad, President of the Lebanese American University, Dr. Nada Moghaizel, Honorary Dean of the Faculty of Educational Sciences at Saint Joseph University of Beirut and Rector’s Delegate for Quality Assurance and University Pedagogy (Dr. Moghaizel is Laure Moghaizel’s daughter given that the training is named after her), Mr. Abdul Basit Bin Hassan, President of the Arab Institute for Human Rights in Tunisia, Dr. Antoine Messara, Founder of the Lebanese Foundation for Permanent Civil Peace, and Mrs. Nahla Haidar, member and Vice President of the UN Committee on the Elimination of Discrimination against Women.

 The first phase of the project entailed delivering an online training on human rights principles and international treaties.
 It also addressed the status of women, girls, and vulnerable groups and the violence they face at times of conflict and lock-downs imposed by the governments due to the COVID-19 pandemic.